 SLE

-The recommended dose is 200 mg once weekly, administered subcutaneously.
-Dosing is not based on weight (see section 5.2).
 The patient's condition should be evaluated continuously.
-Discontinuation of treatment with Benlysta should be considered if there is no improvement in disease control after 6 months of treatment.
+Discontinuation of treatment with Benlysta is to be considered if there is no improvement in disease control after 6 months of treatment.

 Lupus nephritis

 In patients initiating therapy with Benlysta for active lupus nephritis, the recommended dosage regimen is a 400 mg dose (two 200 mg injections) once weekly for 4 doses, then 200 mg once weekly thereafter.
 In patients continuing therapy with Benlysta for active lupus nephritis, the recommended dosage is 200 mg once weekly.
-Benlysta should be used in combination with corticosteroids and mycophenolate or cyclophosphamide for induction, or mycophenolate or azathioprine for maintenance.
+Benlysta is to be used in combination with corticosteroids and mycophenolate or cyclophosphamide for induction, or mycophenolate or azathioprine for maintenance.
 The patient's condition should be evaluated continuously.

 Missed doses

-Changing the weekly dosing day
+Changing the scheduled dosing day

 Transition from intravenous to subcutaneous administration